nschorgh/Planetary-Code-Collection/README.md

 ### Vapor Diffusion Model

 This model solves the one-dimensional vapor diffusion equation in a porous medium, including phase transitions (sublimation and adsorption), which makes the partial differential equation non-linear.
 Specifically, it simulates water vapor diffusion through the CO<sub>2</sub>-filled pore spaces in martian regolith.
 Diffusion can be outward or inward.
-The same model can also be used (and has been used) for laboratory experiments under physically analogous environments.
+The same model can also be used (and has been used) for laboratory experiments in physically analogous environments.

 *Documentation: User Guide Part 2
 Documentation: [Schorghofer & Aharonson (2005), Appendix B](https://doi.org/10.1029/2004JE002350)*